 CAIA stated that the proposed transaction was not conducted transparently for the public and many details of the transaction have remained obscure or unknown.
-CAIA stated customers were unaware of the terms of the settlement with H2O Eagle.7 CAIA implored that the public has a strong interest in knowing why the transaction needed a middleman "whose financial interest and profits from the proposed transaction [were] obscure."
-Id. at 10.
+CAIA stated customers were unaware of the terms of the settlement with H2O Eagle.
+CAIA implored that the

-7 H2O Eagle (a separate legal entity formed to facilitate this transaction) and SUEZ entered into an asset purchase agreement whereby H2O Eagle agreed to sell, and SUEZ agreed to purchase Eagle Water's assets that are to be acquired by H2O Eagle together with all of H2O Eagle's right to purchase the Eagle Water assets under a separate asset purchase agreement between H2O Eagle and Eagle Water.
+&lt;sup>7 H2O Eagle (a separate legal entity formed to facilitate this transaction) and SUEZ entered into an asset purchase agreement whereby H2O Eagle agreed to sell, and SUEZ agreed to purchase Eagle Water's assets that are to be acquired by H20 Eagle together with all of H2O Eagle's right to purchase the Eagle Water assets under a separate asset purchase agreement between H20 Eagle and Eagle Water.